amiluv/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

 # Project Name.
 **0x0D.
 Web stack debugging #0**

 ## Author's Details.

-Name: Augustine Ogwu
+Name: *Florence Coker.*

-Email: augustineug@gmail.com
+Email: *damselpiccolo18@gmail.com*

+Tel:*+2348106314845.*

 ##  Requirements

-- Allowed editors: `vi`, `vim`, `emacs`.
+*   Allowed editors: `vi`, `vim`, `emacs`.
-- All your files will be interpreted/compiled on Ubuntu 20.04 LTS.
+*   All your files will be interpreted/compiled on Ubuntu 20.04 LTS.
-- All your files should end with a new line.
+*   All your files should end with a new line.
-- Your Puppet manifests must pass `puppet-lint` version 2.1.1 without any errors.
+*   Your Puppet manifests must pass `puppet-lint` version 2.1.1 without any errors.
-- All your Bash script files must be executable.
+*   All your Bash script files must be executable.
-- Your Bash scripts must pass `Shellcheck` without any error.
+*   Your Bash scripts must pass `Shellcheck` without any error.
-- The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`.
+*   The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`.
-- The second line of all your Bash scripts should be a comment explaining what is the script doing.
+*   The second line of all your Bash scripts should be a comment explaining what is the script doing.

 ## Project Description.
 Learn **DOCKER**.

-- **0. Give me a page!** - In this first debugging project, you will need to get `Apache` to run on the container and to return a page containing `Hello Holberton` when querying the root of it. - `0-use_a_private_key`.
+* **0. Give me a page!** - In this first debugging project, you will need to get `Apache` to run on the container and to return a page containing `Hello Holberton` when querying the root of it. - `0-use_a_private_key`.

   Example:
   ```
   vagrant@vagrant:~$ docker run -p 8080:80 -d -it holbertonschool/265-0
   47ca3994a4910bbc29d1d8925b1c70e1bdd799f5442040365a7cb9a0db218021